vbhat1976/terraform-workshop/exercises/02/README.md

 # Exercise #2: Using Variables

 For this exercise, we will revisit the terraform project from the previous exercise.
-There are a few ways to accomplish what we want in this exercise, try doing each one independently.
+There are a few ways to accomplish our goal in this exercise, so try doing each one independently.
 If you get stuck or have questions, let your instructor know.

-There are many schools of thought on how to use variables to configure reusable terraform, but we'll be exploring the core mechanics so that you can get a grasp on how to use them in various ways.
+There are many schools of thought on how to use variables to configure reusable terraform, but we'll be exploring the core mechanics so that you can get a grasp of how to use them in various ways.

 ### Looking at the variable stanza